Go paper-free

 Amend paper-free preferences for your statements and correspondence.

-If you’re worried about being approved for a mortgage due to being on a lower income, this page will take you through what you need to consider, before you apply.
+If you’re worried about being approved for a mortgage due to being on a lower income, this page will take you through what you need to consider before you apply.

 Buying with another person can also help you to afford a mortgage.
 This is because a lender will look at your joint income to decide how much you can borrow.

 In short, all that matters is that you can afford the repayments.
-If you can prove that you will be able to repay your mortgage long term, your income should not stop you from getting a mortgage.
+There is not a set wage you need to earn to get a mortgage.
+If you can prove that you’ll be able to repay your mortgage long term, your income shouldn’t stop you getting a mortgage.

 When looking at your mortgage request, lenders will mostly focus on three factors.